AdobeDocs/journey-optimizer-learn.en/help/personalize-content/profile-and-audience-membership-based-personalization.md

 ---
-title: Profile and audience membership based personalization
+title: Profile and audience membership-based personalization
 description: Learn how to add profile based personalization to a message and how to use audience membership as a pre-condition to a personalization block.
 jira: KT-8034
 thumbnail: 334078.jpg